Skip to content

 Lac qui Parle County Fair

-Annual county fair with livestock shows, carnival rides, live music, and community celebrations.
+Annual county fair in early September with livestock shows, carnival rides, live music, and community celebrations.

 Fall (October)